bazhenov/bazhenov.github.com/content/posts/2024-02-same-code-different-performance/index.md

 ![](./fig2.svg)

-Do yoy recognize the pattern?
+Do you recognize the pattern?
 Basically all even functions are fast and all odd are slow.
 Those results are very stable and reproducible also with the criterion[^criterion]:

 ```console
 $ NOP_COUNT=14 cargo run --release --features=criterion -- --bench